top of page

 Tokiwa Hotel

-Built in 1916, the Tokiwa Hotel had 72 rooms and six storefronts.
-According to pianist Julian Henson, who came from Portland to Seattle in 1932, musicians working in the district sometimes rented rooms for a dollar or two a week at the Tokiwa, an SRO (single room occupancy) hotel.
-Henson, who played around the corner from the Tokiwa Hotel at the 411 Club, recalled the neighborhood as a music mecca, as well as a friendly, multi-cultural community, where people looked out for each other.
+According to influential pianist Julian Henson, who came from Portland to Seattle in 1932, musicians working in the district sometimes rented rooms for a dollar or two a week at the Tokiwa.
+Built in 1916, the Tokiwa Hotel was a single-room occupancy hotel with 72 rooms and six storefronts.
+Henson, who played around the corner from the Tokiwa Hotel at the 411 Club, recalled the neighborhood as a music mecca, as well as a friendly multicultural community where people looked out for each other.

-Tokiwa Hotel, southeast corner of South Jackson Street and Maynard Avenue South, 1937.
+The Tokiwa Hotel, southeast corner of South Jackson Street and Maynard Avenue South, 1937.
+(Source: Washington State Archives, Puget Sound Regional Branch)

 Tokiwa Hotel now.png